 As with all prints, it is made using watercolour, goache, and graphite, although this one has the added allure of a background painted in Japanese gold watercolour.

-The print is 15cm x 21cm in size (A5), printed on beautiful Hahnemuhle Photo Rag paper.
+The print is 13.5cm x 20cm in size (fits an A5 frame), printed on beautiful Hahnemuhle Photo Rag paper.
 It is 308gsm and has a lovely texture as well as enabling the colours to pop out.
 All prints are archival and signed by the artist.